bbauska/JS-svg/README.md

 });
 </pre>

-With the clipPath in place, we need to decide what to put into it.
+<p>With the clipPath in place, we need to decide what to put into it.
 Here's where we can get creative!
 There are four corners of each cell, so what we'll do is randomly center a group of circles at any one of these four positions.
 The coordinates of these positions are determined by the current x and y values, along with the cellSize.
-Here's how we'd calculate these positions and choose one of them at random:
+Here's how we'd calculate these positions and choose one of them at random:</p>

 <pre>
 // <i>Define our possible positions.</i>